-I’ve been making a few mistakes, though – especially over the past year or two.
 Blogging isn’t the same as it used to be – it is certainly much more involved since I started in 2001 and even more so since my first influencer campaign in 2008.
 In order to be “successful” or to be considered an “influencer,” there’s just so much more “stuff” to do.
-But if I stop having this vision of success in my head and stop marching to the beat of the drum of other bloggers, I’ll find that I still very much love this hobby that I’ve held onto for so long.
+But, if you have a clear vision, and an even clearer understanding of your why, and who your audience is, blogging – while still work for sure – will be a lot more rewarding.

 Stop thinking about the quality of my pictures.
 How often or frequently I share.
 How often I post.
 How often I post to social media.
 Why doesn’t X favorite blogger read me?
 Why can’t I look cute in that outfit?
 You get it.
-Over thinking.
-My nemesis.
-I need to stop right now and just do me.
+Overthinking, or as a boss once said to me “letting perfect be the enemy of good.”
+You can take high-quality pictures from your iPhone, and YOU set your posting schedule.
+No one else.

 I keep thinking that I need to write about ONE thing.
 Or perfect ONE topic.
 That I need to be super well versed in and write about one thing.
 Here’s the thing.
 I like to write about a lot of things.
 Parenting.
-Sharing outfit posts and my love of shopping.
-Marketing – especially blogging and social media; I might not be a high-paid, professional lifestyle blogger but I AM a marketer by trade so I know a thing or two about social media and creating content and just because I’m not a high paid lifestyle blogger doesn’t mean I can’t share that expertise.
+Mom style.
+Marketing – especially blogging and social media; I might not be a high-paid, professional lifestyle blogger but I AM a marketer by trade so I know a thing or two about social media and creating content and just because I’m not a high paid lifestyle blogger doesn’t mean I can’t share that expertise here.
+I write to moms who want to be stylish without much effort, who want to live healthier lives, and maybe that mom out there who wants a little inspiration to start a blog.

 Stop thinking you need uber professional photography to be a style blogger.

 I’m a working mom.
-I get up every day between 6:15a and 6:30a and am out the door by 7:15 am.
-The other day I wanted to document my outfit….you know where I took the picture?
-In a bathroom stall before I changed into running clothes to go for a short post work run.
-Suuurreee professional photos always look better but don’t bathroom stall pictures have a little more real life aspect?
-One of these days I WILL do a styled photo shoot – but probably not in 40-degree weather.
+These days, I work from home and 90% of days, I’m in athleisure so I’m ready for when I can fit my workout in (either after camp drop off or after dinner if I’m heading to Body Back).
+Back when I was in an office, you know where I sometimes documented my outfit?
+In a bathroom stall before I changed into running clothes to go for a short post-work run.
+Sure, professional photos always look better but don’t bathroom stall pictures have a little more real-life aspect?
+One of these days I WILL do a styled photoshoot but that’s going to take some planning content-wise (because ‘natch).
 Still, though, I read plenty of bloggers without someone taking pro-like quality photos and there’s nothing wrong with that.
-Get of your head that you NEED a professional photographer to take your photos to be a well-liked blogger.
+Get out of your head that you NEED a professional photographer to take your photos to be a well-liked blogger.

 Guilty.
 Guilty as charged.
 There are tons of bloggers I adore and read every day.
 But I compare myself to them.
 I worry I’m not skinny enough or that I look too fat in my outfits.
-I worry that my content isn’t authentic enough (it is).
+I worry that my content isn’t authentic enough (newsflash: it is).
 I worry I’m not good enough for blogging anymore because I don’t get sponsorships anymore.
 I don’t blog enough.
 I don’t have a large enough email list.
 I don’t post enough to Pinterest….you get the picture.
-I need to stop comparing myself and worrying that I’m not “doing it right” and just do me.
+We all do it but please stop comparing yourself and worrying that you’re not “doing it right” and just do you sista’!

 I haven’t gotten paid for blogging in a long time.
 But doing it for the prospect of getting paid, lacks a certain authenticity – every blogger knows that.
 Every blogger.
 Also the likelihood?
-Well, blogging has become slightly oversaturated so standing out as a big fish in a big pond requires a lot of effort.
+Well, blogging has become slightly oversaturated so standing out as a big fish in a big pond requires a lot more effort than it used to.
 And I’m not gonna lie, I just don’t have that kind of energy.
 Sure, I’ve certainly envisioned or dreamt about working with big brands but when you take away the hopes of getting paid, you find a more authentic voice.
 Because it all comes back to over-thinking it all.
 Just stahhhpppp.

 What’s your biggest blogging Mistake?